ScaledMarkets/dabl/README.md

 * Making sure that the docker daemon is running on the host that will be executing the DABL tool.
-* Pulling the container image scaledmarkets/taskruntime from dockerhub so that it is resident in the host's local docker image repository.
+* Pulling the container image scaledmarkets/taskruntime from dockerhub so that it is resident in the host's local container image repository.
 * Placing the DABL jar files `parser.jar`, `common.jar`, and `client.jar` on the host system.
-	These can be obtained from [Maven Central](http://repo1.maven.org/maven2) in the scaledmarkets group Id.
+	TBD: These can be obtained from [Maven Central](http://repo1.maven.org/maven2) in the scaledmarkets group Id.
 * Obtaining the third party components and adding them to the classpath used to run DABL.
 See [Third Party Components](#third-party-components).